Iftakharpy/YT-Downloader/README.md

 # YT Downloader downloads videos and playlists from YouTube
 >YT Downloader uses the video url/id to download videos
 >To download playlists it requires an api key of Youtube Data API v3
->It uses the api key to get video ids from playlist to get an api key visit [the link](https://rapidapi.com/blog/how-to-get-youtube-api-key/).
+>It uses saved api key to get video ids from playlist.
+And then downloads the playlist.
+To get an api key visit [the link](https://rapidapi.com/blog/how-to-get-youtube-api-key/).

 <br>
 <br>